-- Papalaua Falls - Moloka'i.
-Circa 501 m high, very impressive fall at the far end of enormous, up to 850 m deep valley.
+- Papalaua Falls - Molokai.
+Approximately 501 m high, very impressive fall at the far end of enormous, up to 850 m deep valley.

-- Wall of Tears in Puu Kukui - Maui.
-Group of very high waterfalls in dramatic landscape, falling down in one of the wettest places in Earth.
+- Wall of Tears, Maui in Puu Kukui - Maui.
+Group of some 17 very tall (up to 480 m) waterfalls in dramatic landscape, falling down in one of the wettest places on Earth.

 - Haleakalā silversword grove - Maui.
 This unusual plant grows only in alpine desert on the top of Haleakalā volcano.
 Unusual succulent plant grows up to 2 metres high if counted the tall flower stalk.

 - Kure Atoll - Northwestern Hawaiian Islands, the northernmost coral atoll in the world.

 - Laysan Island - Northwestern Hawaiian Islands.
 This small, remote island has a hypersaline lake in its central part and endemic species of animals and plants including endemic duck and finch.